Resonant forms at zero for dissipative Anosov flows: Helicity and linking

 \begin{Remark}\rm As we have already mentioned there are no known examples of Anosov flows with zero helicity.
 The formulas in \cite[Theorem 1.1]{Coles-Sharp-21} and Proposition \ref{prop:classical-helicity} give another point of view to this problem, however since the linkings of closed orbits can be both positive and negative in theory there could be cancellations in \eqref{eq:classical-helicity} that in the limit give zero. \end{Remark}

-\begin{Remark}\rm In the recent article Dang-Rivi\`ere \cite[Theorem 1.1 and eq.
-(9)]{Dang-Riviere-20} show that the linking of two distinct closed geodesics (at least one of which is homologically trivial) in the unit sphere bundle of a negatively curved surface can be expressed as the value at zero of a certain Poincar\'e series involving lengths of orthogeodesics. \end{Remark}
+\begin{Remark}\rm In the recent article Dang-Rivi\`ere \cite[Theorem 1.2]{Dang-Riviere-20} show that the linking of two distinct closed geodesics (which are homologically trivial) in the unit sphere bundle of a negatively curved surface can be expressed as the value at zero of a certain Poincar\'e series involving lengths of orthogeodesics. \end{Remark}

+\begin{Remark}\rm In \cite{marty2023}, Marty proves the existence of a unique continuous symmetric bilinear form on the space of null homologous Borel invariant probability measures of a transitive Anosov flow such that it extends the linking number between two null homologous closed orbits.
+It is an interesting question to decide if $\mathcal H(X)$ agrees with Marty's linking between the SRB measures (when they are both null homologous). \end{Remark}